December 31st

 Commentary:

 Such is the difference between the friendships of a rogue and a noble person.
 With a rogue, it starts off on a very high note, only to diminish and disappear over time.
-Whereas, with the noble, although it starts on a low key, it grows bigger and stronger by the end.
+However, with the noble, although it starts on a low key, it grows bigger and stronger by the end.

 pada vigrahaH: